mchwalinska/4EU-Protist-diversity-course-2024/README.md

 #### 11. Final clustering

-To obtain your final Operational Taxonomic Units (OTUs) you need to cluster together identital sequences from all the samples.
+To obtain your final Operational Taxonomic Units (OTUs) you need to cluster together nearly identital sequences from all the samples.

 ```
 mkdir clusters_final